Barcelona confirm Dembele surgery for hamstring injury | Goal.com

 Barcelona have confirmed that Ousmane Dembele will undergo surgery on his latest hamstring injury.

-The Camp Nou side announced on Wednesday that the attacker had suffered a setback in his return to fitness and confirmed that he required surgery to solve the problem.
+The Camp Nou side announced on Tuesday that the forward had suffered a setback in his return to fitness and confirmed that he required surgery to solve the problem.

 Previously, it was hoped that the 22-year-old had suffered only muscular fatigue when he left Monday’s training session in discomfort.